qy9git/RealMC/README.md

-install: Download the repo as a zip file or clone the repo if you know how to
+INSTALLING: Download the repo as a zip file or clone the repo if you know how to

-quick installation:
+QUICK INSTALLATION:
 -
 STEP0: launch vanilla "MinecraftVersion" with the default launcher